fire1/Notify/README.md

 # Notify
-Is based on HTML5 standartas
+*Based on jQuery and HTML5 standard.
+*Supports Ajax/Json managing
+*Simple and easy to use